 In collaboration with The Independent School for the City

-British-French journalist and author Ben Judah (1988) was born in London and has travelled extensively in Russia, Central Asia and the Levant.
+British-French journalist and author Ben Judah was born in London and has travelled extensively in Russia, Central Asia and the Levant.
 He has written for a wide range of publications, including the New York Times, the Evening Standard and the Financial Times.
-He has covered the 2008 Russo-Georgian War, the 2010 Kyrgyz Revolution and the 2011 Tunisian Revolution.
-From 2010 to 2012, he was a policy fellow at the European Council on Foreign Relations.
+Judah is the author of two books: Fragile Empire (2013) and This is London (2016).

 Farid Tabarki is the founding director of Studio Zeitgeist, which researches the Dutch, European and global zeitgeist.
 Farid presented the parliamentary election edition of MTV Coolpolitics and television program Dare to Think, from Socrates to Sartre.
 He’s also a member of various supervisory boards and committees, among others the Prins Bernhard Cultuurfonds and Mediamatic.